JoKFA/CryptoLab-SecurePWMSystem/README.md

 # SecurePWM – Zero‑Knowledge Password Manager (course project)

-SecurePWM is a small, inspectable password manager I wrote for a cryptography course.
+SecurePWM is a small, inspectable password manager wrote for cryptography course.
 All encryption happens on the client side, and the code is meant to be readable enough that you can trace every step: key derivation, encryption, audit logging, and recovery.

-The goal is not to ship a production password manager, but to have a realistic toy that is easy to demo and reason about.

 ---